-Course title: ADVANCED OPERATIONS RESEARCH Pre-requisite(s): PE 203 OPERATIONS RESEARCH r CO1 Appropriately formulate Queuing models for service and manufacturing systems and apply Queuing models and algorithms to solve these Queuing problems.
+Course title: ADVANCED OPERATIONS RESEARCH Pre-requisite(s): PE 203 OPERATIONS RESEARCH t tompretion of time totalse, statement will be their to: CO1 Appropriately formulate Queuing models for service and manufacturing systems and apply Queuing models and algorithms to solve these Queuing problems.
 CO2 Carry out sensitivity analysis for various types of LPP and apply decision theory in various managerial decision-making situations.
 CO3 Appropriately formulate Integer Programming models for service and manufacturing systems and apply operations research techniques and algorithms to solve these IP problems.
 CO4 Apply Monte Carlo simulation to various engineering problems.
 CO5 Model and solve problems using dynamic programming and NLPP